Adopted: May 13, 2019

 Upon receipt of a report of possible Prohibited Conduct, OIE will contact the Complainant to discuss reasonable Supportive Measures to provide for the safety of the parties and the campus community and options for addressing the report.

-All faculty, employees with teaching or supervisory authority and graduate students with teaching or supervisory authority are Responsible Employees.
-Members of the Board of Trustees, the President, Vice Presidents, Deans, Directors, Department Chairs, Academic Administrators, Coaches, HR Representatives/Managers, Principal Investigators, Lab Managers, Nurse Managers, and Student Affairs professionals (including Resident Advisors acting within their role), are also Responsible Employees.
+Responsible Employees are individuals who must immediately share all known information about all forms of possible Prohibited Conduct, not limited to sexual misconduct, directly with OIE.
+Responsible Employees include, but are not limited to, all faculty, employees with teaching or supervisory authority, and graduate students with teaching or supervisory authority (including Teaching Assistants acting in their role).
+Members of the Board of Trustees, the President, Vice Presidents, Deans, Directors, Department Chairs, Academic Administrators, all Athletic Department Staff (including Coaches), HR Representatives/Managers, Principal Investigators, Lab Managers, Nurse Managers, and Student Affairs professionals (including Resident Assistants acting within their role) are also Responsible Employees.
 Confidential Resources are not Responsible Employees.

-Non-supervisory employees are expected to be discreet, and are encouraged by the University to promptly consult with OIE.
+Individuals who are not required to report Prohibited Conduct to OIE as described above are nonetheless strongly encouraged by Duke to promptly consult with OIE.
 All other members of the Duke community (including students) are also encouraged to report such incidents.

-If you have any question about whether you are a Responsible Employee or questions regarding your Responsible Employee duties, please promptly contact OIE, 919-684-8222 or email@example.com, for clarification.
+If you have any question about whether you are a Responsible Employee or questions regarding your Responsible Employee duties, please promptly contact OIE for clarification.

 VI.
 Supportive Measures

-Supportive Measures are non-disciplinary, non-punitive individualized services, accommodations, and other assistance that the University offers and may put in place, without fee or charge, after receiving actual notice of possible Prohibited Conduct.
-Supportive Measures are designed to restore or preserve access to the University’s education programs and activities, protect the safety of all parties and the University’s educational environment, or deter Prohibited Conduct, while not being punitive in nature or unreasonably burdening any party.
+Supportive Measures are non-disciplinary, non-punitive individualized services, accommodations, and other assistance that Duke offers and may put in place, without fee or charge, after receiving actual notice of possible Prohibited Conduct.
+The decision to implement Supportive Measures is made by OIE6 based upon the information received at the time of the reported Prohibited Conduct.
+Supportive Measures may be adjusted as new information is obtained or as otherwise needed.
+Supportive Measures are designed to restore or preserve access to Duke’s education programs and activities, protect the safety of all parties and the Duke’s educational environment, and/or deter Prohibited Conduct, while not being punitive in nature or unreasonably burdening any party.

-Supportive Measures are available regardless of whether the matter is reported to the University for the purpose of initiating any formal proceeding and before, after, and regardless of whether a Formal Complaint is filed.
-A Complainant who requests Supportive Measures retains the right to file a Formal Complaint, either at the time Supportive Measures are requested or at a later date.
-Any Complainant that requests Supportive Measures will be informed in writing of their right to simultaneously or subsequently file a Formal Complaint pursuant to this Policy.
+Supportive Measures are available regardless of whether the matter is reported to Duke for the purpose of initiating any formal proceeding and before, after, and regardless of whether a Title IX Formal Complaint is filed.
+A Complainant who requests Supportive Measures retains the right to file a Title IX Formal Complaint, either at the time Supportive Measures are requested or at a later date.
+Any Complainant that requests Supportive Measures will be informed in writing of their right to simultaneously or subsequently file a Title IX Formal Complaint pursuant to this Policy.

-Supportive Measures may also be requested by and made available to Respondents, witnesses, and other impacted members of the University Community.
-OIE will ultimately serve as the point of contact for any individual requesting Supportive Measures under this Policy.
+Supportive Measures may also be requested by and made available to Respondents.
+OIE will ultimately serve as the point of contact for any Party requesting Supportive Measures under this Policy.
+OIE will determine a reasonable timeframe for application of Supportive Measures, which in most cases will be time-limited.

-To determine the appropriate Supportive Measure(s) to be implemented, the University conducts an individualized assessment based on the unique facts and circumstances of a situation.
-Supportive Measures will not be disciplinary or punitive in nature and will not unreasonably burden, or unreasonably interfere with the educational pursuits of, the other party.
-Whether a possible Supportive Measure would unreasonably burden the other party is a fact-specific determination that takes into account the nature of the educational programs, activities, opportunities and benefits in which an individual is participating.
+To determine the appropriate Supportive Measure(s) to be implemented, Duke conducts an individualized assessment based on the unique facts and circumstances of a situation.
+Supportive Measures are not disciplinary or punitive in nature and will not unreasonably burden, or unreasonably interfere with the professional or educational pursuits of, the other party.
+Whether a possible Supportive Measure would unreasonably burden the other party is a fact-specific determination by OIE that takes into account the nature of the educational programs, activities, opportunities and benefits in which an individual is participating.

 Examples of Supportive Measures include:

-- Academic support services and accommodations, including the ability to reschedule classes, exams and assignments, transfer course sections, or withdraw from courses without penalty;
+- Academic support services and accommodations, including the ability to reschedule classes, exams and assignments, transfer course sections, receive exentended time on assignments, or withdraw from courses without penalty;

 - Academic schedule modifications (typically to separate Complainant and Respondent);

-- Work schedule or job assignment modifications (for University employment);
+- Work schedule or job assignment modifications (for Duke employment);

 - An escort to ensure safe movement on campus;